architdeepak/Local-LLAMA-Chat-RAG-App/README.md

-# LLAMA Chat+RAG App for CPU
+# LLAMA Chat+RAG GUI for CPU

-These are the following instructions for running a local chat and RAG application to communicate with Llama for CPU-based inference.
+These are the following instructions for running a local chat and RAG GUI to communicate with Llama for CPU-based inference.

 # Step 1:
 Open terminal and install the nicegui, llama-cpp, langchain, langchain_community, langchain_core, torch, and pywebview packages.